unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 </Page>
 ```

-The `FeedView` control is designed to work with an `IFeed`, and has different visual states that align with the different states that an `IFeed` can be in (e.g. loading, refreshing, error, etc.).
+The `FeedView` control is designed to work with an `IFeed`, and has visual states that align with the states that an `IFeed` can be in (e.g. loading, refreshing, error, etc.).
 The above XAML defines the `ValueTemplate`, which is required in order to display the `Data` from the `IFeed`.
 Other templates include `ProgressTemplate`, `ErrorTemplate` and `NoneTemplate`, which can be defined in order to control what's displayed depending on the state of the `IFeed`.

 ### Update

 An **Update** is any action that will result in a change to the **Model**.
-Whilst an **Update** is often triggered via an interaction by the user with the **View**, such as editing text or clicking a button, an **Update** can also be triggered from a background process (for example a data sync operation or perhaps a notification triggered by a hardware sensor, such as a GPS).
+An **Update** is often triggered via an interaction by the user with the **View**, such as editing text or clicking a button.
+However, an **Update** can also be triggered from a background process (for example a data sync operation or perhaps a notification triggered by a hardware sensor, such as a GPS).

 In the weather example, if we wanted to refresh the current weather data, a `Refresh` method can be added to the `WeatherModel`.